3valley/code-your-own-adventure/README.md

 ### function
 **Functions** are a little package of code that performs a task.
 I think of them as a machine in a factory.
 Python has some functions built in.
-We briefly saw `len()`, for example.
+We briefly saw `len()` when talking about conditions, for example.

 You can (and should!) write your own functions, though!